okv627/KardiaFlow/notebooks/README.md

 Raw files are ingested into **Bronze Delta tables** using **Auto Loader** (or **COPY INTO** for JSONL formats).
 Each table includes:

+Auto Loader is used for structured formats like CSV, Parquet, and TSV where incremental discovery and schema evolution are important.
+In contrast, COPY INTO is used for the semistructured JSONL Feedback data, where SQL-based projection, type coercion, and optional field handling are required during load.

 - Audit columns: `_ingest_ts`, `_source_file`
 - Change Data Feed (CDF) enabled
 - Partitioning and schema enforcement